ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Blackbox ADI Synthesis

+\textbf{Clarification.}~To \textit{ease understanding}, we start by presenting a whitebox ADI synthesis algorithm, where \ma\ is assumed to access the gradients of the trained models in \mb.
+Then, aligned with our threat model, we discuss turning the whitebox setting into a blackbox attack by estimating gradients.

-\A~\ref{alg:attacking} formulates ADI generation as an optimization problem. \code{\textsc{ADI\_Generation}} is the main entry point of our algorithm, which takes the adversary-controlled input $X_{\mathcal{A}}^*$, jointly trained model $M$, adversary-targeted label $l_{target}$, the sample dataset \sd, and a mutation strategy $Strategy$ as the inputs.
+\A~\ref{alg:attacking} formulates ADI generation as an optimization problem. \code{\textsc{ADI\_Generation}} is the main entry point of our algorithm, which takes the adversary-controlled input $X_{\mathcal{A}}^*$, jointly trained model $M$, adversary-targeted label $l_{target}$, the tiny collection of data samples \sd, and a mutation strategy $Strategy$ as the inputs.
 It returns the synthesized ADI $X_{\mathcal{A}}^* + V$, where $V$ is the mutation vector over $X_{\mathcal{A}}^*$.

-\textbf{Random vs. Bounded Mutation.}~~\code{\textsc{ADI\_Generation}} requires to specify mutation strategies (i.e., random vs. bounded mutation) and proceed accordingly (lines 9--12).
-Given an input $X_{\mathcal{A}}^*$, random mutation perturbs $X_{\mathcal{A}}^*$ in all directions, whereas bounded mutation perturbs $X_{\mathcal{A}}^*$ within a predefined range.
-Bounded mutation is more conservative, such that the value of mutated $X_{\mathcal{A}}^*$ is confined within a reasonable range.
+\textbf{Mutation Methods.}~\code{\textsc{ADI\_Generation}} requires to specify mutation strategies (i.e., random vs. bounded mutation) and proceed accordingly (lines 9--12 in \A~\ref{alg:attacking}).
+Given an input $X_{\mathcal{A}}^*$, random mutation perturbs it in all directions, whereas bounded mutation perturbs it in a predefined range.
+Bounded mutation is more conservative, such that the value of mutated $X_{\mathcal{A}}^*$ is confined in a reasonable range.
 Although defining a ``reasonable'' range for arbitrary $X_{\mathcal{A}}^*$ is challenging, we specify that mutations must be bounded by the variance of this feature in the training dataset.
+We solve the optimization problem using projected gradient descent~\cite{alhajjar2021adversarial}.